Palli-Moon/Notes/javascript.md

 };
 ```

-Members and properties can be made private by using the *var* keyword instead of *this*.
+Methods and properties can be made private by using the *var* keyword instead of *this*.
 In the above example only the variable *a* can be called directly from the object.

 One can add a method to all objects of a type that have been created with the prototype keyword.
 E.g. if two objects have already been created of a certain type and method needs to be added, it can be done like so: `Obj.prototype.func = function() { return 0; };`.
 The two objects of type *Obj* will now both have the *func* function.